Keyfactor/iis-orchestrator/readme_source.md

    - 1 - SNI Enabled
    - 2 - Non SNI Binding
    - 3 - SNI Binding
-- **Prover Name** - Optional.
+- **Provider Name** - Optional.
 To get a list of Crypto Providers, open PowerShell and issue the 'certutil -csplist' command.
 If no Provider Name is provided, the 'Microsoft Strong Cryptographic Provider' will be used.
 - **SAN** - Required.
 The SAN must have one entry that matches the Subject Name when using ReEnrollment.
 Multiple SANs maybe chained together using '&'.
 Example: dns=www.mysite.com&dns=www.mysite2.com.

 Parameter Name|Parameter Type|Default Value|Required